computational-social-science-zurich/sicss-zurich/README.md

 We will use this GitHub repo to share Zurich-specific information with you.
 Please also consult the [official website for our site](https://sicss.io/2021/ethzurich/).

 ## Pre-event preparation
 As in past years, we recommend some pre-event preparation (reading, coding exercises).
-This preparation is not meant to be burdensome.
+These preparations are not meant to be burdensome.
 We have found that they lead to a richer event.
 We are happy to help you with your preparations (see office hours below).

 Recommended readings (this list will be updated over time):
 - [Python for Economists](http://egallic.fr/Enseignement/Python/en/opening-remarks.html), by Ewen Gallic